 Separation of Concerns for Binary Projects

-The organizational problem of allocating responsibility for multiple tasks to the main function responsible is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when main starts getting large.
+The organizational problem of allocating responsibility for multiple tasks to the main function is common to many binary projects.
+As a result, the Rust community has developed a type of guideline process for splitting the separate concerns of a binary program when main starts getting large.
 The process has the following steps:

-Split your program into both a main.rs and a lib.rs and move your program’s logic into lib.rs.
+Split your program into a main.rs and a lib.rs, and move your program’s logic to lib.rs.

 While your command line parsing logic is small, it can remain in main.rs.

-When the command line parsing logic starts getting complicated, extract it from main.rs into lib.rs as well.
+When the command line parsing logic starts getting complicated, extract it from main.rs and move it to lib.rs.

 The responsibilities that remain in the main function after this process should be limited to: